pcda18/pcda18.github.io/index.md

 Prerequsites: previous coursework in the humanities; little or no programming experience required

 Learning to think critically about data means rejecting common illusions, including objectivity, impersonality, atemporality, and authorlessness.
-To teach students to think about information from a critical perspective means first understanding the needs and interests of a given culture.
+Thinking about information from a critical perspective means first understanding the needs and interests of its creators.

 Learning objectives: